OlevO1/headset-battery-indicator/README.md

 The code that is in this repository is the code that is in the executable.
 There is a [Github Action](https://github.com/aarol/headset-battery-indicator/actions) that builds the code from source and creates the release in the [releases page](https://github.com/aarol/headset-battery-indicator/releases).

 The GitHub release is marked as immutable, so once the executable is built by the Actions workflow, it cannot be modified by me or anyone else.
-This way you can be sure that the code you're running is the same code that is in this repository.
+This way, it is guaranteed that the code you're running is the same code that is in this repository.

 ## Troubleshooting